BZoennchen/supercollider-book/chapters/preamble/lost-futures.md

 However, it may be worth questioning our concept of "progress" within the context of the *Hegelian dialectic*.
 In fact, our perception of this "progress" may only exist because we think *dialectically*.
 Has the rise of information technology and the evolution of the military-industrial complex significantly improved our lives?

 As material and intellectual wealth becomes increasingly polarized, with the disparity between the haves and the have-nots widening and the *middle class* dwindling, we need to question our assumptions.
+It is crucial, then, to challenge our presuppositions.
+Despite the relentless optimism of some who claim that the world is improving, much evidence contradicts this, even from an economic standpoint.
+According to many economists, poverty levels haven't significantly shifted over the last century.
+Moreover, we are hurtling towards greater inequality.
+Thomas Piketty contends in his extensive 696-page book, *Capital in the Twenty-First Century* {cite}`piketty:2014`, that there are two main drivers of this trend:

+1. High-income managers leverage their power to augment their earnings further.
+Their income does not correspond to their productivity.
+2. In capitalist systems, income generated through capital tends to grow relatively faster than the overall economy.

+While the first factor might be more infuriating, Piketty thinks the latter is the more significant issue.
+For me, inequality isn't about possessing luxurious items or globe-trotting.
+Rather, it's about meeting basic needs, promoting overall wellbeing, ensuring education for all, and diffusing power -- essentially, saving and fortifying democracies.

 Is it truly inevitable that large corporations must be owned by a select few?
 Would society benefit if each of us owned a stake in the infrastructure for which we are accountable?
-If we held ownership, wouldn't we become more concerned with the methods of production, instead of hiding behind a dominant 'big brother'?
+If we held ownership, wouldn't we become more concerned with the methods of production, instead of hiding behind a dominant *big brother*?
 How did our spiritual world "progress"?
 What experiences are now possible and which are impossible?
 Are we the Nietzschian *Last Man*, satisfied but blind for the wonders happening right in front of us.

+## Extreme Consumerism

 Despite the presence of occasional rebellious elements, I have come to realize that the technological explosion has amplified the extent of monetization and commercialization in our society.
 We have witnessed extraordinary innovation, yet the fundamental issues of inequality and diversity, which were central to the 1960s' counterculture, remain unresolved.